Sitecore/Sitecore.Demo.Platform/docs/Usage.md

       }
       ```

+   6. Optionally, you may want to also set DNS servers in the Docker engine configuration.
+See the [Issue downloading nodejs](#Issue%20downloading%20nodejs) known issue for details and inscruptions.
-   6. Click the "Apply & Restart" button to restart your Windows Docker engine.
+   7. Click the "Apply & Restart" button to restart your Windows Docker engine.

-### Preparing your environment for running the demo
+## Preparing your environment

 1. Open an elevated (as administrator) PowerShell session.
 2. Navigate to your repository clone folder: